dainelmawer/backstop-travis-setup/README.md

-# backstop-travis-setup
+# BackstopJS Travis Integration
-Sets up Backstop with Travis for Visual Regression Testing
+A test environment that sets up a simple HTML page to be tested with Backstop each time Travis CI runs.